lechatpito/SPASE-to-schemaorg-converter/Readme.md

 1. `SPASE_JSONLD_converter.py`: This script handles the actual conversion of SPASE JSON to schema.org compatible JSON-LD.

-2. `HPDE_crawler.py`: This script crawls through the HPDE (Heliophysics Data Environment) directory structure, identifies SPASE JSON files, and applies the conversion process.
+2. `HPDE_crawler.py`: This script crawls through the HPDE (Heliophysics Data Environment) directory structure, identifies SPASE JSON files, and applies the conversion process based on the specified data types.

 The conversion maps SPASE metadata fields to appropriate schema.org types and properties, ensuring that the rich information contained in SPASE records is accurately represented in the resulting JSON-LD.